ijcaonstart/ijcaonstart.github.io/README.md

 ### Why Choose Ij.start.canon?

-To get the latest and updated drivers for all your ** Canon printer** models.
+To get the latest and updated drivers for all your Canon printer models.

 All the printers are very fast and reliable.

 It is very easy to set up a canon printer by visiting ij.start.canon official website.

 If you face any issue during installation, the Canon printer tech support expert will always there.

 When you buy a printer you may see the driver download link on the box which is ij.start.canon setup to get drivers.

 On this website, you will get all Canon printers model drivers.

-# Ij.start.canon
+# Install canon printer setup

 ## Header 2
 ### Header 3

 - Bulleted
 - List

-1. Numbered
+1. To start with the installation procedure, power off the Canon printer.
+Now, start the installer on your computer.
+Go to the ij.start.canon to download the printer drivers.
+After the downloading process is complete, Double-click on the printer icon in the Downloads folder.
+In Windows computer, administrative rights are required to install or uninstall any software on your computer.
+Select “OK or Allow” to continue with the printer driver installation process.
+To use the Canon printer over a network, manually choose the connection destination from the client.
+Click Cancel in the Connect Cable screen.
+Select “Yes” on the confirmation screen.
+Choose the Select Printer Port check box.
+Click the Manual Selection option.
+Restart your computer to conclude the canon printer driver installation.
 2. List

 **Bold** and _Italic_ and `Code` text